mariehhansen/java-fundamentals-arrays/README.md

-# Java Template
+# Java Arrays

 ## Learning Objectives
-- Example learning objective
+- Use arrays to store collections of data

 ## Set up instructions
 - Fork this repository and clone the forked version to your machine